dchud/unalog2/README.txt

 This is unalog2.
-It's a total rewrite of the original unalog social bookmarking application.
-It was written by Dan Chudnov (dchud at umich edu) who also wrote the original application in 2003.
+It's a from-scratch rewrite of the original unalog social bookmarking application.
+It was written by Dan Chudnov (dchud at umich edu) who also wrote the original application starting in 2003.

 The original application was a Python app that used Quixote1, ZODB, and PyLucene.
 This is a Python app that uses Django, PostgreSQL, and Solr.
 This